 The science of training confirms that true ownership of learning is created with consistent exposure and application of the skills over time.
 Recognizing this, world-class sales and customer service companies typically engage their employees in 100 or more hours of training in their first year with ongoing training in the years ahead.

-At Sale Away , I create consistency and superior results for my many tire/auto service clients by combining semi-annual in-house Pinnacle Performance Training with an exclusive online training/professional development program.
+With my Pinnacle Performance Training, I create consistency and superior results for my many tire/auto service clients by combining ongoing in-house training with an exclusive online training/professional development program.

 4) Wandering Off The Path